jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 (5) Despite subsection (1), the Tribunal does not have jurisdiction to require any party to pay any sum, or to do any work to a value, or otherwise to incur any expenditure, in excess of $100,000.
 (6) Subsection (5) shall not prevent a party from abandoning so much of a claim as exceeds $100,000 in order to bring the claim within the jurisdiction of the Tribunal; and, in any such case, an order of the Tribunal under this Act in relation to the claim shall operate to discharge from liability in respect of the amount so abandoned any person against whom the claim and the subsequent order is made.
 (7) Subsection (5) does not affect a claim relating to a tenancy that is for a balance of not more than $100,000 that results from a set-off or any counterclaim in respect of the same tenancy, if the set-off or counterclaim is admitted by the claimant in the notice of claim.
+(7AA) If the chief executive files an application under section 86(1A) that relates to 2 or more tenancies or proceedings are consolidated under section 124B(4), subsection (5) does not prevent the Tribunal from requiring a party to pay any sum, or to do any work to a value, or otherwise to incur any expenditure, in excess of $100,000 so long as the amount required in respect of each tenancy does not exceed $100,000.
 (7A) The Tribunal does not have jurisdiction to consent to a person charging a tenant a letting fee.
-(7B) The Tribunal does not have jurisdiction to determine a dispute so far as it raises a question as to whether a tenant of premises who gave notice accompanied by qualifying evidence under section 56B was in fact a victim of family violence while a tenant of the premises.
+(7B) The Tribunal does not have jurisdiction to determine a dispute so far as it raises a question as to whether, in respect of a tenant who gives notice accompanied by qualifying evidence under section 56B,—
+  (a) the tenant has been a victim of family violence while a tenant of the premises; or (b) the tenant’s dependant has been a victim of family violence while residing at the premises with the tenant.
 (8) A cause of action shall not be divided into 2 or more claims for the purpose of bringing it within the jurisdiction of the Tribunal.

 ### 78 Orders of Tribunal